BenjaminKyamanywa/playground/ground_notes/html_notes.md

 - Default state: Initial state of an element e.g input field can be empty.
 - Focused state: Highligted state showing a user is currently on an element about to take an action.
 - Disabled state: Displays to users that an input cannot be focused or actived.
+- Readonly state: It's when a form control e.g an input is not editable by a user.

+Key difference between `disabled` and `readonly` states is that readonly can be focused while disabled state cannot.

 ### Common HTML Questions
 1. Why is Index.html used to name the homepage?